 Best Wi-Fi repeater: Netgear EX6120

 The Netgear EX6120 is one of the most popular Wi-Fi boosters on the market, with more than 78,000 ratings on Amazon, the vast majority of which are positive.
 This device allows you to enhance your current Wi-Fi network with speeds up to 1200 Mbps.
-You also have the option of creating a new Wi-Fi network and using the product as an extender, as is the case with many of Netgear’s Wi-Fi boosters.
+You also can create a new Wi-Fi network and use the product as an extender, as is the case with many of Netgear’s Wi-Fi boosters.
 And despite the device’s popularity and flexibility, it comes at an affordable price point.